Scriptbash/QRaven/qraven/help/source/installation.rst

 `https://qgis.org/en/site/forusers/download.html <https://qgis.org/en/site/forusers/download.html>`_

 Some features, such as the BasinMaker tools and the GridWeight Generator, require Docker to be installed.
-You can get Docker here:
+If you are not planning on using those features, you can skip this step.
+Otherwise, you can get Docker here:
 `https://docs.docker.com/get-docker <https://docs.docker.com/get-docker>`_